jlove29/trifacta-wrangler/README.md

 # trifacta-wrangler

-tutorial etc. for trifacta wrangler
+This tutorial walks through editing a sample dataset using Trifacta Wrangler, which is available for download here.